-Running the sybase\config script
+Running the sybase_config script

-After you add the license key for NetBackup for Sybase, run this script on the computer where the Sybase vendor software is installed.
+After you install NetBackup with a valid license for NetBackup for Sybase, run this script on the computer where the Sybase vendor software is installed.
 With this script, NetBackup can gather additional information about your Sybase environment.